 A wide variety of planning tools are available in managing development and change in Sudbury.
-Section I.C of this Historic Preservation Plan provides an overview of the Town's planning history.
+Chapter I of this Historic Preservation Plan provides an overview of the Town's planning history.
 Change is a vehicle for achieving the Town's vision for the future.
 Every planning tool should be considered in the enhancement of community character and quality of life, and the preservation and appropriate treatment of Sudbury's historic resources play an important role in that endeavor.

 Sudbury's bylaws and regulations are enumerated in its General Bylaws as authorized under the General Laws of the Commonwealth of Massachusetts.
-Some Town bylaws and are adopted as authorized under specific state laws.
-Others are adopted based on home rule authorities granted by the state and through the Sudbury's Town Charter.
+Some Town bylaws are adopted as authorized under specific state laws.
+Others are adopted based on home rule authorities granted by the state and through Sudbury's Town Charter.

-II.E.1 SUDBURY TOWN CHARTER
+SUDBURY TOWN CHARTER